lyzidiamond/lyzidiamond.github.com/posts/_posts/2015-12-22-github-notifications-google-script.md

 - **`state_change`** &mdash; The notification arrived because you changed the thread state (like closing an Issue or merging a Pull Request)
 - **`assign`** &mdash; The notification arrived because you were assigned to the Issue

 The _reason_ for receiving a notification is a useful way to categorize messages when you're receiving hundreds of them per day.
-If you're interested in other options for filtering, see the "Other filtering options" section at the bottom of this post.

 ## How can you make these work for you in Gmail?